One Visual Model for Every Aurora PostgreSQL Schema

 Committing Aurora PostgreSQL schema changes to Git from DbSchema

-Connecting DbSchema to Aurora PostgreSQL
+Connect DbSchema to Your Aurora PostgreSQL Cluster

-Aurora PostgreSQL uses the PostgreSQL JDBC driver, which DbSchema downloads automatically on first connection.
-The JDBC URL format is jdbc:postgresql://cluster.cluster-id.region.rds.amazonaws.com:5432/dbname.
-For production connections, append ?ssl=true&sslmode=require to enforce TLS in transit.
-IAM database authentication is supported: the database user must be granted the rds_iam role, and you supply a short-lived RDS auth token as the password.
-For Aurora Serverless v2, the endpoint and port are identical — the capacity scaling is transparent to the JDBC driver.
+4. For production connections, append ?ssl=true&sslmode=require to enforce TLS in transit.
+To use IAM database authentication instead, grant the database user the rds_iam role and supply a short-lived RDS auth token as the password.

 • Schema visualization — render complex multi-schema Aurora databases as navigable ER diagrams.